strictly-lang/compiler/README.md

-# Frameless
+# strictly
 ## About
-Frameless is a declarative programming language for interactive web-uis.
+strictly is a declarative programming language for interactive web-uis.

 ## Goals
 * Correctness